JakeOrona/AutomationPriorityMatrix/README.md

 - View and edit detailed test information directly in the detail view
 - Delete tests from the detail view or main screen
 - Import/export test data to/from CSV files
+- Startup dialog to quickly import tests when launching the application

 ### Reports